arnoldarchaga/early-fall-semester-project/README.md

 ## What is this?

 This project is a beginner-friendly guide to several entry-level technology careers.
 It introduces IT support, software development, data analysis, and cybersecurity, and it shows some of the basic skills used in each career.
-Visitors can filter the career cards and use the interactive comparison tool to view two paths side by side.
+Visitors can filter the career cards and use the interactive comparison tool to view two paths side by side and see what works better for them.

 ## Why does it exist?